moretona/moreton-management-netlify/site/content/post/how-do-i-run-an-effective-1-1.md

 Me: "What's been on your mind?"

-My colleage went on to decribe how their partner had recently had a health scare and that they now had to take time out of the day to deal with their toddler running around the house, how this was taking a mental toll on them, trying to balance work with the need to look after the family.
+My colleague went on to describe how their partner had recently had a health scare and that they now had to take time out of the day to deal with their toddler running around the house, how this was taking a mental toll on them, trying to balance work with the need to look after the family.
 It went on for about fifteen minutes.
-At the end of it, my colleage let out a long sigh: "Wow.
+At the end of it, my colleague let out a long sigh: "Wow.
 I didn't mean to dump all that on you, but it's good to get it off my chest."

 They didn't need time management strategies from me.